×

 When we asked people why foreigners move to San Ignacio, they responded:

 "San Ignacio is a popular destination for expats due to its low cost of living, friendly locals, and stunning natural beauty.
 The town is located in the Cayo District, which is known for its lush rainforest, rivers, and waterfalls.
 Expats are also drawn to San Ignacio for its vibrant culture, with a variety of festivals and events throughout the year.
 Additionally, the town is close to many of Belize's top attractions, such as the Mayan ruins of Xunantunich and the Actun Tunichil Muknal cave.
-With its combination of affordability, culture, and natural beauty, San Ignacio is an attractive destination for expats," commented one expat living in San Ignacio, Belize.
+With its combination of affordability, culture, and natural beauty, San Ignacio is an attractive destination for expats," said one expat living in San Ignacio.

 About the Author